 - 2. This is an action for civil damages and injunctive relief pursuant to 42 U.S.C. § 1983 based upon violations of Mr. Tubby's rights under the Fourth, Eighth, and Fourteenth Amendments to the United States Constitution.
 Jurisdiction in this Court exists pursuant to 28 U.S.C. §§ 1331 and 1343 based on violations of 42 U.S.C. § 1983 and claims arising under the United States Constitution.
-After the statutory notice period in Wis.
-Stat. § 893.80 expires, Plaintiffs will seek leave to amend their Complaint to add claims arising under Wisconsin state law.
-Supplemental jurisdiction over Plaintiffs' state law claims will exist pursuant to 28 U.S.C. § 1367. - 3.
+Supplemental jurisdiction over Plaintiffs' state law claims exists pursuant to 28 U.S.C. § 1367.
+For all state law claims asserted below, Plaintiffs have complied with the notice requirements of Wis.
+Stat. § 893.80. - 3.
 This Court has personal jurisdiction over all Defendants because they have substantial contacts with and/or are domiciled within this District. - 4.
 Venue is proper in this district pursuant to 28 U.S.C. § 1391(b)(2) in that "a substantial part of the events giving rise to the claim occurred" in this District.